kspringfield13/chatdeb/README.md

   * ```server.py``` exposes API endpoints. ```/register``` and ```/login``` manage credentials, while ```/chat```. ```/clear_history``` is optional.
 CORS is configured for the local React app

   * Primary business logic in ```chatbot.py```.
 It decides whether a query is data-related—looking for counts, totals or business metrics such as *sales*, *revenue* or *orders*—and routes those questions to SQL via LangChain.
 All other queries fall back to semantic search with Pinecone or a direct OpenAI call.
-It also saves all interactions in ```chatbot_responses.json```
+It also saves all interactions in ```chatbot_responses.json```.
+    The chat history is read on every new prompt and truncated summaries of each entry are passed to the LLM so follow-up questions retain full context without overwhelming the model.

   * ```langchain_sql.py``` builds a ```SQLDatabaseChain``` around DuckDB. ```query_via_sqlagent()``` sends questions to OpenAI to generate SQL and returns rows from DuckDB.
 The helper now parses the agent output more robustly so malformed responses don't break the chat flow